maxrempel/evenpurine/README.md

 The `alu_unsplit_RANDOM.py` script will calculate perhomol based in a random pattern that do not correspond to the odd/even intervals.
 Each time you run, you have a new random pattern being used.

+Requisites to use the scripts: python 3.11+ blastn v.2.14+
+Biopython
+pandas

 The three scripts have the same usage:

 ````